The Painlev\'{e}-type asymptotics of defocusing complex mKdV equation with finite density initial data

 Moreover, $T(z)$ admits the following properties: \begin{itemize} \item $T(z)$ satisfies the symmetries $\overline{T(\bar{z})}=T^{-1}(z)=T(z^{-1})$. \item $T(z)$ admits the asymptotic behavior

 Moreover, $| T(\infty)|^2=1$.
 And $T(z)$ hold a asymptotic expansion

-where \end{itemize} \end{proposition} Our main goal is to construct some small regions which can remove the influence come from the discrete spectrums.
-To this end, we define $\rho$ which is small enough
+where \end{itemize} \end{proposition} Our main goal is to construct some small regions that can remove the influence coming from the discrete spectrums.
+To this end, we define $\rho$, which is small enough